-Browsing with a VPN hides your internet activities and protects your privacy online, but what about the times where you searched for something – will that thing stay in your browsing history?
-There are few things you need to understand – which history and searches a VPN will hide and from whom.
+A VPN hides your online browsing from ISP and protects your privacy online.
+But what about your browsing history and past searches on Google?
+Will it stay hidden?
+The answer is not that straight forward.
+There are few things you need to understand – which history and searches a VPN can hide and from whom.

 Does VPN hide your browsing history from your ISP